tinuva/SDRPlusPlusBrown/docs/tx.md

 ## Recent news (few tx features are reported in main document)

+* 2024-12-30: must use sink supporting microphone input (not default "Audio" sink)
 * 2024-05-XX: client/server mode enhancement: TX and baseband compression, password for access.
 * 2024-01-XX: bluetooth headset support on android
 * 2023-06-12: It is possible to specify direct address of Hermes Lite, if broadcast scanning does not work for your specific network configuration.